-Caring for the Teeth of a School-Aged Child
+Caring for the teeth of a school-aged child

 Once children begin school, parents tend to have less influence over what they are eating and doing during the day.
 That’s why it’s more important now than ever to set a good example for dental health.
-Here are some tips from Children's Dentist Eagan, that can make your job easier as a parent and prevent cavities in your children’s mouth.
+Here are some tips from Children’s Dentist Eagan, that can make your job easier as a parent and prevent cavities in your children’s mouths.

 Be the Best Example

 This is the best way to get your child to care for their teeth.
-By watching you make your oral hygiene a priority, they’ll want to follow in suit.
+By watching you make your oral hygiene a priority, they’ll want to follow suit.
 Brush and floss daily and make sure you attend your bi-annual checkups.
-You also want them to see you eating a healthy diet full of vegetables, fruits, nuts and dairy.
+You also want them to see you eating a healthy diet full of vegetables, fruits, nuts, and dairy.
 You think that your child doesn’t notice these things, but they do.
 That’s why you also need to avoid destructive habits like smoking.

 Give Them a Healthy Diet

 What a child eats has a lot to do with how healthy their teeth are.
-Give them access to lots of fruit, whole grain foods and vegetables.
+Give them access to lots of fruit, whole-grain foods, and vegetables.
 Refrain from giving them sugary drinks and snacks.
 These are the top reasons that children suffer from tooth decay.
 Instead, offer them fluoridated water.